Talyx66/WEBFANG/README.md

 ![screenshot 2](WEBFANG%20Screenshots/screenshot4.png)

 # WEBFANG
-This is my very first Command-line interface tool I have developed, engineered for blue-teamers, red-teamers, bug hunters, or for research & study purposes, use legally and ethically.
+This is my very first Command-line interface tool I have developed & engineered for blue-teamers, red-teamers, & bug hunters.
+Use legally and ethically.

 ### Recent Updates: